agrawald/portfolio-0.1/README.md

 Portfolio
 =============
-Portfolio is a full web application created using following technologies
+Portfolio is a maven web application created using following technologies

 Frontend technologies used...
 --------------